Field ReferenceSettings

 • Name — human-readable (“Gallon”, “Kilogram”).

-• Typeweight, volume, count, or length.
-Conversions only work within a type — you cannot convert kilograms to liters without a density value, which vestl doesn’t model.
+• TypeWeight, Volume, Count, or Length.
+Conversions only work within a type — you cannot convert kilograms to liters without a density value, which vestl does not model.

 • Conversions — for each pair, a multiplier (e.g. 1 gal = 3.785 L).

 Most of this is seeded at onboarding and rarely changed.
-Adding a new UoM is rare; it usually means a new product line uses an unfamiliar unit (e.g. shipping in pallets).
+Adding a new unit is rare; it usually means a new brand uses an unfamiliar unit (e.g. shipping in pallets).

 Who can do what.
 Two halves: